drewhutcheon/USMC-Coders.github.io/README.md

 # This is Airmen Coders website repo

-We are a group of U.S. Air Force Airmen who use code to improve the lives of our fellow Airmen.
+We are a group of U.S. Marines who use code to improve the lives of our fellow Marines.

 ![Airmen Coders logo with #BuiltByAirmen](/assets/images/Marine_Coders_Logo.jpg)